AlainCo/python-prolog-demo/README.md

 * Don't hesitate to share use case.

 # Credits:
-Thanks to Grok for the teaching.
+Thanks to Grok, Claude, Deepseek, and Le Chat Mistral, for the teaching.